 For instance, have a look at this article on how Pablo Inirio works.
 Inirio is a master printer at Magnum Photo and the notes he keeps are what separates stellar prints from what comes straight out of the enlarger.
 The latter is pretty much in the same league as your untouched scan positive.
 Oh, unless you got your scan from the lab of course.
 In that case, don’t be naive: if the lab is good, you can bet your socks that someone who knows their job did everything they had to do (including applying filters and whatever curve and levels work was necessary) to deliver you an “image” that’s alive and kicking—not just a straight inversion of your negative.
 Why do they do that?
 Because that’s what pros do.

-The important point is that as soon as you have a choice in the parameters discussed above—and you do have a choice in terms of film (and camera/lens) if you shoot yourself, you do have a choice in terms of developer if you develop yourself, you do have a choice in terms of paper and exposure times if you print yourself—then you are condemned to be free and decide what your output is going to be.
+The important point is that as soon as you have a choice in the parameters discussed above—and you do have a choice in terms of film (and camera/lens) if you shoot yourself, you do have a choice in terms of developer if you develop yourself, you do have a choice in terms of parameters and further work if you scan yourself, you do have a choice in terms of paper and exposure times if you print yourself—then you are condemned to be free and decide what your output is going to be.

 Now, you say, but in the digital world?
 Well, don’t forget that originally Photoshop was created to mimic darkroom techniques…